Late-transition vs smooth $H(z)$ deformation models for the resolution of the Hubble crisis: Acknowledgements

 \section{Acknowledgements}

 The MCMC chains were produced in the Hydra cluster at the Instituto de F\'isica Te\'orica (IFT) in Madrid and in the CHE cluster, managed and funded by COSMO/CBPF/MCTI, with financial support from FINEP and FAPERJ, and operating at the Javier Magnin Computing Center/CBPF, using \href{https://github.com/brinckmann/montepython_public}{MontePython}/\href{https://github.com/lesgourg/class_public}{CLASS} \cite{Brinckmann:2018cvx, Audren:2012wb, Blas_2011}.
-GA's research is co-financed by the Greek State and the European Union (European Social Fund – ESF) through the Operational Programme “Competitiveness, Entrepreneurship and Innovation 2014-2020 (EPAnEK)” in the context of the project "DIONI: Computational Data Processing and Analysis Infrastructure" (MIS 5047222).
+GA's research was supported by the project “Dioni: Computing Infrastructure for Big-Data Processing and Analysis” (MIS No. 5047222) co-funded by European Union (ERDF) and Greece through Operational Program “Competitiveness, Entrepreneurship and Innovation”, NSRF 2014-2020.
 DC thanks CAPES for financial support.
 EDV is supported by a Royal Society Dorothy Hodgkin Research Fellowship.
 LK is co-financed by Greece and the European Union (European Social Fund- ESF) through the Operational Programme ``Human Resources Development, Education and Lifelong Learning" in the context of the project ``Strengthening Human Resources Research Potential via Doctorate Research – 2nd Cycle" (MIS-5000432), implemented by the State Scholarships Foundation (IKY).
 VM thanks CNPq (Brazil) and FAPES (Brazil) for partial financial support.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 888258.
 SN acknowledges support from the Research Project PGC2018-094773-B-C32, the Centro de Excelencia Severo Ochoa Program SEV-2016-0597 and the Ram\'{o}n y Cajal program through Grant No. RYC-2014-15843.